 There has always been a conflict between those who want to go to the coast or the mountains in their free time.
 A holiday dilemma that moves between jokes and reality in equal parts.
 In any case, both environments have exceptional locations, many of them still undiscovered.
 Places that in the mountains become a perfect mixture between natural beauty and isolation.
 Moreover, they allow you to get away from the heat of the beach areas and go on hiking trails until you are fed up.
-That is why we bring you eleven mountain villages worth discovering this summer.
+That is why we bring you eleven mountain villages worth discovering.

 The Alpujarra unfolds in the shadow of the Sierra Nevada, between Granada and Almería, forming a spectacular whole both historically and aesthetically.
-Its whitewashed villages are one of its distinguishing features.
+Its mountain whitewashed villages are one of its distinguishing features.
 Also its position today privileged, in a mountainous environment but at a short distance from the Mediterranean.
 Pampaneira takes advantage of all these factors to perfection.
 It took refuge from the Muslims after the fall of the Nasrid capital, the Arab features survived in spite of repopulations and conflicts such as the rebellion that took place in the region in the mid-sixteenth century.

 Such a past is reflected in its Santa Cruz church, which despite being from the 18th century shows Mudéjar features.
 The handicraft of the jarapa, a typical material of the area from which blankets or carpets are made, adds a notable touch of colour.
 In addition to taking routes around the area or simply strolling through its streets, there are nearby destinations that allow for day trips.
 Trevélez, Motril, Salobreña, Castell de Ferro, Almuñécar… The possibilities are endless.

-Located in the Aragonese Pyrenees, Broto is part of the entrance to the Ordesa Valley.
+Located in the Aragonese Pyrenees, the mountain village Broto is part of the entrance to the Ordesa Valley.
 It is very close to a better known town, Torla, as well as to Fanlo.
 Mondarruego peak overlooks the place, whose main attraction is in any case the Ordesa and Monte Perdido National Park.
 It spreads out around the river Ara in two districts, Santa Cruz and Los Porches, like many of its neighbours.
 Also, like them, it was damaged during the Civil War, such as the blasting of its medieval bridge.

 Its popular architecture seems to be quite similar, although the milestones it displays are from different periods.
 From the 16th century are the church of San Pedro or the prison, with its strange engravings.
 Very close to the village, barely five minutes away, there is a Romanesque bridge linked to the most typical natural area of Broto.
 It is the Sorrosal waterfall.
 It reaches 50 metres and has a via ferrata attached, a passage with additional support elements.
 The low degree of difficulty makes it ideal for beginners.